A primal-dual algorithm for image reconstruction with input-convex neural network regularizers: Experiments The python code are available from https://doi.org/10.5281/zenodo.17426033.

-We evaluate the performance of the proposed method and compare with subgradient methods on three imaging tasks, (i) salt and pepper denoising, (ii) image inpainting, and (iii) sparse-view CT reconstruction.
-For all tasks, we utilize a learned regularizer parametrized by an ICNN, which consists of a convolution layer and a global average operator layer, followed by two fully connected layers.
-The regularizer can be represented by $R_{\theta}(x)=W_2h_2(W_1P z+b_1)$ with $z=h_1(V_0x+b_0)$.
-Here $V_0$ corresponds to a convolution operator with 32 $5\times5$ filters, and $P$ denotes an average pooling operater with $16\times 16$ pool size.
-The fully connected layers $W_1,W_2$ consists of 256 and 1 output neurons respectively.
-The activations $h_1,h_2$ are chosen to be leaky ReLU and ReLU respectively, with the leaky ReLU's negative slope set to $0.2$.
-The regularizer is then trained following the adversarial framework \cite{lunz2018adversarial}, taking (possibly un-paired) ground truth signals as positive samples and unregularized reconstructions, which are task-dependent, as negative samples.
+We evaluate the performance of the proposed method and compare with subgradient methods on three imaging tasks, (i) salt and pepper denoising, (ii) sparse-view CT reconstruction, and (iii) image inpainting.
+For all tasks, we utilize a learned regularizer parametrized by an ICNN, which consists of a convolution layer and a global averaging operator layer, followed by two fully connected layers.
+The regularizer can be represented by $R_{\boldsymbol{\theta}}(\mathbf{x})=\mathbf{W}_2h_2(\mathbf{W}_1\mathbf{P}\mathbf{z}+\mathbf{b}_1)$ with $\mathbf{z}=h_1(\mathbf{V}_0x+\mathbf{b}_0)$.
+Here $\mathbf{V}_0$ corresponds to a convolution operator with 32 $5\times5$ filters, and $\mathbf{P}$ denotes an average pooling operater with $16\times 16$ pool size.
+The fully connected layers $\mathbf{W}_1,\mathbf{W}_2$ consists of 256 and one output neurons respectively.
+The activations $h_1,h_2$ are chosen to be leaky ReLU and ReLU respectively, with the leaky ReLU's negative slope set to $0.2$. \rv{Variants of this baseline architecture with additional layers or smooth activations are also considered in the CT reconstruction and inpainting experiments, respectively.}

+We follow the adversarial training framework in \cite{lunz2018adversarial,mukherjee2020learned} to train the regularizer $R_{\boldsymbol{\theta}}$. \rv{For non-smooth regularizers, we compute $\nabla R_{\boldsymbol{\theta}}$ in (\ref{eq:AR_loss}) as a subgradient via automatic differentiation.
+The training objective (\ref{eq:AR_loss}) is optimized with the Adam optimizer \cite{adam2014method}.
+The gradient penalty parameter $\lambda_{\mathrm{GP}}$ is selected empirically to optimize reconstruction quality as measured by PSNR.
+The specific training parameters vary across the three tasks and are detailed in the corresponding subsections.}

 The associated minimization problem is then solved with the proposed method, and compare with the subgradient method with (a) constant step-size (SM-C) and (b) diminishing step-size (SM-D), with step-size at the $k$-th iteration given by the initial step-size divided by $k$.
+The corresponding subgrdradient methods SM-C and SM-D are given in Algorithm \ref{alg:smc} and \ref{alg:smd} respectively.
+For both methods, the subgradients are computed using automatic differentiation.